 The Summer Theoretical and Computational Chemistry (STACC) workshop is a 2-week pedagogical workshop hosted by the theoretical chemistry professors at the Georgia Institute of Technology (GA Tech).
-The objective of this workshop is to introduce younger undergraduate students with no prior experience in theoretical and computational chemistry to this diverse research area through lectures and hands-on training.
+The objective of this workshop is to introduce younger undergraduate students with no prior experience in theoretical and computational chemistry nor programing to this diverse research area through lectures and hands-on training.
 The workshop will provide students with the knowledge and training to make informed decisions about future classes and research experiences later in their undergraduate career.
 In addition, participants in the workshop will be stronger applicants for future opportunities, such as REU research programs and graduate school.

-Dates: 2 weeks from May 23-June 3
+Dates: 2 weeks from May 22 – June 2

-Application Deadline: March 15, 2022 at 5 pm Eastern
+Application Deadline: March 15, 2023 at 5 pm Eastern